 Eating small meals means you don’t have to set aside a lot of time each day for meals, so it’s easier to fit in healthy eating when you’re busy.

 Many dieters find it helpful to eat a “snack meal” or snack during the day, too.
 This avoids the mid-afternoon slump and can help people avoid total deprivation.
+What a great motivation to stick to your diet.

-Drink plenty of water as well as any other beverages that include little calories or carbohydrates
+B. Drink plenty of water as well as any other beverages that include little calories or carbohydrates

 Drinking enough water is a good way to stay hydrated and, in turn, lose weight.
 But along with water, there are many other beverages that do not contain or contain only little calories or carbohydrates.
+These are some great strategy if you can’t stick to your diet.

 - Tea.
 Black tea contains antioxidants, which prevent damage to cells.
 Green tea has additional weight-loss properties.
 Herbal teas are great with many healing properties and no caffeine.